New & now

 Emma Galea

-In his latest vlog, explorer Pierre Farrugia took his followers on a walk to discover the remains of one of Malta’s oldest fortifications.
+In a vlog, explorer Pierre Farrugia took his followers on a walk to discover the remains of one of Malta’s oldest fortifications.

 Obviously, thousands of years have passed since the fort was originally built and only a few huge round stones forming a wall remain.